3meters/proxibase/readme.md

           ...
           linked: [
             linkedDoc1,
+              link1
             linkedDoc2,
+              link2
             ...
           ]
         }
       ]

 Under each linkedDoc is a link property containing the link itself.
 The sort, skip, limit, and filter properties apply to the link, not the linked document, to support paging.
+Calling links rather than liked with the same parameters returns an array of links themselves rather than the linked documents.
+See tests basic/14* and basic/18* for examples.

 ## Users and Admins